 If you’re scheduled for anti-wrinkle reducing injections or facial fillers (volumisers), here are THREE THINGS TO DO Before Your Injectables Session.

-THREE TIPS to Preventing Bruising After Injections
+3 Tips to Preventing Bruising After Injections

 TIP 1: Do Your Research about Cosmetic Facial Injectables BEFORE your Facial Injections Appointment

 - It is very important that the first step you take before getting your injectable is to ensure that you have done enough research